-The decisions regarding the participation of individual student athletes (game time, positions, etc.) are left to the discretion of the coaches.
-It should be understood that playing time is not a right; it is a privilege earned by attendance at practices and games, hard work, good attitude, being a team player, skill level, punctuality, etc. It is also affected by other coach’s requirements.
+The decisions regarding the participation of individual student-athletes (game time, positions, etc.) are left to the discretion of the coaches.
+It should be understood that playing time is not a right; it is a privilege earned by attendance at practices and games, hard work, a good attitude, being a team player, skill level, punctuality, etc. It is also affected by other coaches ’ requirements.
 Coaches strive for balance and fairness in determining playtime at all levels.
 Because of the formative aspect of our program, it is expected that coaches will adhere to the following guidelines at each level:

 JV & Varsity Program: Amount of game time is solely at the coach’s discretion.
-The coach decides which players at any given time will maximize the team’s ability to compete at the highest level.
+The coach decides which players will maximize the team’s ability to compete at the highest level.
 Players who miss a practice immediately prior to a game will typically not start that game.